ibugithub/Ambulance_care/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-I would like to thank to my coding partners.
-Also thank you to Cindy Shin for the original design.
+I would like to thank to my roommate Bahadur mia shihab for his execilent idea.

-You can know more about her work in the following url:
-<a href="https://www.behance.net/adagio07">Cindy Shin in Behance</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>